bjmt/quaqc/doc/quaqc.1.md

     to skip reads mapping to these references for certain metrics.
 The remaining metrics will be merged for all matching references under a single set of metrics for "mitochondrial" reads.
-By default quaqc checks for references with names matching to chrM, ChrM and Mt.
+By default quaqc checks for references with names matching to chrM, ChrM, Mt and mitochondria.
     To skip this check entirely, simply provide an empty string (e.g. `-m''`).

 **-p** *STR*, **\--plastids**=*STR*
 :   This option behaves the exact same as the `--mitochondria` option.
 Metrics
     for all matching references will be merged under a single set of metrics for "plastidic" reads.
-By default quaqc checks for references with names matching to chrC, ChrC and Pt.
+By default quaqc checks for references with names matching to chrC, ChrC, Pt and chloroplast.
 To skip this check entirely, simply provide an empty string (e.g. `-p''`).

 **-P** *FILE*, **\--peaks**=*FILE*